Skip to content

 • Metrics & health

-Remember: Configuration uses flattened ConnectorConfig.
+Remember: Configuration uses flattened ConnectorConfig, shared [processing] settings, and connector-specific routes.
 Access schemas via config.core.schemas.
-Never duplicate schema fields.
+Choose polling for pull-based systems and streaming for event-driven systems.
 Focus on external system integration and data transformation - runtime handles Danube operations.